AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 1. Collecting documents

-Finance sector is heavily regulated around the globe, and mortgage practices are not an exemption.
+The finance sector is heavily regulated around the globe, and mortgage practices are not an exception.
 Therefore, during a loan application, a typical mortgage company demands documents from a client that demonstrate:

-• Client is a real person with a valid social security number and a tax number.
+• The client is a real person with a valid Social Security number and a tax identification number.

-• Client has the sufficient financial ability (income/wealth) to pay the debt.
+• The client has sufficient financial means (income and wealth) to pay the debt.

-• Client acknowledges and agrees that he or she must pay specified sums of money over a specified period of time at a set interest rate, etc.
+• Client acknowledges and agrees that he or she must pay specified sums of money over a specified period at a set interest rate, etc.

 Prior to chatbot technology, customers had to physically visit offices and bring numerous paper-form documents with them, which had to be manually transferred over digital means by mortgage brokers.
 Therefore, neither a mortgage firm nor its clients found the method to be effective.